pnwairfire/eflookup/README.md

 # fccs2ef

-This package supports the look-up of emissions factors for FCCS fuel bed types.
+This package supports the look-up of emissions factors for FCCS fuelbed types.
 It is based on **Urbanski, S., 2014.
 Wildland fire emissions, carbon, and
 climate: Emission factors.
 Forest Ecology and Management.
 31, 51-60.